 Discussion Summary

-Staff stated that when establishing a baseline, the following should be considered:
+CPUC staff stated that when establishing a baseline, the following should be considered:

 Baselines cannot be regressive or have lower efficiency than existing equipment.
 The consideration here should be the existing equipment’s rated efficiency, not degraded performance.